 “Troubleshooting steps, such as factory resets, Camera app rollbacks, and safe mode do not have any effect on this effect.
 This is clearly an issue with the camera itself.”

-The flare shows up as a halo spanning a section of the frame, as these example photos on Twitter show:
+The flare shows up like a halo spanning a section of the frame, as these example photos on Twitter show:

 Google’s camera product lead, Isaac Reynolds, quickly responded to the complaints by confirming the problem and promising a fix.